soloproyectos-js/jquery.sp-modal-request/README.md

 # jquery.sp-modal-request
-A Modal Request library for jQuery
+A Modal Request plugin for jQuery